 After the unfortunate death of his friend and musical partner Europe at the hands of one of Europe's own drummers in May of 1919, and that of Vernon Castle in a training plane accident in Texas, some of Dabney's arranging spark seemed to dissipate, as is demonstrated in subsequent recordings of his orchestra.
 Innovations that had existed in earlier tracks, including variances applied to repeated sections, all but disappeared from 1919 on.

-The demand for his band steadily waned through the mid 1920s as Ford did not embrace jazz with the same vigor as younger bandleaders.
+The demand for his band varied through the mid-1920s as Ford did not embrace jazz with the same vigor as younger bandleaders.
 His perennial gig with Ziegfeld became less steady when the Dabney band was replaced by Art Hickman's Orchestra for the 1920-1921 season.
 Dabney was retained for some rooftop shows and special events, however.
 One example of the type of events the band played outside of their Ziegfeld show was an August 1922 fashion show held at the 71st Regiment Armory and Grand Central Palace.
 This was actually a fairly prestigious event as according to the New York Times of August 7, 1922, "Ford Dabney's orchestra from Ziefgeld's Follies will furnish continuous music, while a special arrangement has been made with Florenz Ziegfeld whereby Sergei Pirnikoff, heading a company of artists, will put on the Lestwich ballet 'Le Sacrifice.'"
 Still, it was a step removed from playing for the Society 400.
 Ford even briefly opened his own entertainment bureau in 1923, but other pressing demands made it difficult to maintain on a full time basis.
+Give a reprieve part way through the decade, Ford continued to conduct his fifteen-piece orchestra for the Ziegfeld Midnight Frolics into the late 1920s.

 Dabney remained in New York City until his death remaining mildly active with the music community from the 1930s on.
-In 1927 he contributed some music to the Broadway musical Rang-Tang, including the title tune, getting some notice in the New York papers for his efforts.
+In 1927 he contributed some music to the Broadway musical Rang-Tang at the Royale Theater, including the title tune, getting some notice in the New York papers for his efforts.
 Dabney appears in the 1930 census with his family, still in Manhattan, as an orchestra musician.
 One of his steadier gigs was at the Palais Royale in Atlantic City during peak season times.
 Branching out a little bit, he co-wrote one song for the film The Social Register in 1934.
 Dabney was finally able to join ASCAP in 1937, more than two decades after it was founded.
-He and his orchestra wintered in Florida during the late 1930s, as there are several notices in the Palm Beach Daily News and some Miami papers concerning gigs and house parties from 1935 to 1939.
+He and his orchestra wintered in Florida from the late 1920s into the late 1930s, as there were several notices in the New York Age, the Palm Beach Daily News and some Miami newspapers concerning gigs and house parties from 1927 to 1939.

 Ford was still working in some capacity in the 1940s.
 The 1940 census shows him still living on West 139th Street in North Harlem with Martha and his son, working as an orchestra musician.
 His 1942 draft record indicates him simply as self-employed, living at the same address seen previously.
 By this time, his memory and musical skills were occasionally called upon by historians.
 He was a consultant for the 1943 all-black film Stormy Weather which chronicled black musicians of New York, including his contemporaries Europe and Handy, through the first decades of the 20th century.
 That same year, Ford Dabney Jr. enlisted into the military, his record showing that he had achieved a degree from a four-year college (NYU).
 The aging musician and composer finally retired fully by the late 1940s.
 Ford Dabney passed away at Sydenham Hospital at 75 in New York City in 1958 after a long illness.
 Martha Dabney died in December 1961 at the Rest Haven Nursing Home in the Bronx.